Yingrjimsch/arcc_hitchhikers/README.md

 ###  Correlations (WIP)

 To get the best possible result we want to find as many correlations as possible.
 Because of that we want to compare two Grids with each other.
-After comparing them with a `compare` function we will get a collection of information, we can use as colleration factors:
+After comparing them with a `compare` function we will get a collection of information, we can use as correlation factors:

 * **sameShape**: ***Boolean** | do the grids have the same shape (grid1.shape - grid2.shape == 0?)*